EuBIC/EuBIC2023/.github/ISSUE_TEMPLATE/hackathon--proposal.md

 - The programming language(s) that will be used.
 - (If applicable) Any existing software that will be featured.
 - (If applicable) Any datasets that will be used and their availability.

+# Contact Information

+Your name, affiliation, and contact information.